eug48/scribe_demo/README.md

 This is a demo Lyrebird clone implemented in TypeScript using Next.js/React as the base framework, redux for state managment and redux-saga for async actions.

+It focuses on the user-experience of a scribe system and explores the possibility of the doctor requesting additional actions within the dictated transcript instead of having to interact with the application by clicking.
+In the example the doctor says "Write a letter to a sleep physician..." and the system generates an additional output with the letter.

 ## Development

 First set the `OPENAI_API_KEY` environment variable.
 Then run the development server: